 Using peer support across the Trust is a brilliant way of promoting and aiding recovery.
-Peer support is an incredible tool in recovery; peer support workers are recovery-focussed and offer empathy, hope and an authentic understanding of life on a recovery journey, which research has proven to greatly benefit not just the peer support worker and the person they are supporting, but the team they work in too.
+Peer support is an incredible tool in recovery: peer workers are recovery-focused and can offer empathy and hope from an authentic understanding of life on a recovery journey, which research shows can greatly benefit not just the peer worker and the person they support, but also the team in which they work.

-Recovery-focussed practice is something Nottinghamshire Healthcare strives for, and implementing Peer Support into services is one way of educating services around recovery and strengths-based approaches in order to deliver person-centred care to people who use our services, their family, friends and loved ones.
+Recovery-focused practice is something that Nottinghamshire Healthcare strives for, and introducing peer support into services is one way of enhancing services through recovery and strengths-based approaches in order to deliver person-centred care to people who use them, their family, friends and loved ones.

 What is peer support?

-Peer support is “a system of giving and receiving help founded on key principles of respect, shared responsibility, and mutual agreement of what is helpful.
-Peer support if not based on psychiatric models and diagnostic criteria.
-It is about understanding another’s situation empathetically through the shared experience of emotional and psychological pain.”
-(Mead, 2003).
+Sherry Mead (2003) defines peer support as ‘a system of giving and receiving help founded on key principles of respect, shared responsibility, and mutual agreement of what is helpful.
+Peer support is not based on psychiatric models and diagnostic criteria.
+It is about understanding another’s situation empathically through the shared experience of emotional and psychological pain.’

-Peer support workers are people who have lived experience, either personally or as a carer, of mental health challenges and who use these experiences to help others on their recovery journey.
-They offer an empathetic ear, hold hope, and show that a diagnosis doesn’t have to define a person.
-They can say, organically, authentically and truthfully, “it can, and it will, get better; I am living proof of that”.
+Peers are people who have lived experience, either personally or as a carer, of mental health challenges, and peer support workers are those who use these experiences to help others on their recovery journey.
+They can offer an empathic ear, hold hope and show that a diagnosis doesn’t need to define a person.

 How can I work with a peer support worker?

 Peer support in Nottinghamshire Healthcare is provided in both inpatient and community services, throughout a range of teams.
-We currently have peer support workers based in the following teams:
+We currently have peer support workers based in many areas, including:

 How does peer support benefit services?

-For more information about peer support in Nottinghamshire Healthcare, please contact the Peer Support Development Team:
+For more information about peer support in Nottinghamshire Healthcare, please contact the Peer Development Team:

-- Luke Donnelly, Peer Support Development Lead: firstname.lastname@example.org
+- Emma Watson, Peer Support Development Lead: firstname.lastname@example.org